timescale/docs.timescale.com-content/installation-docker.md

 #### More detailed instructions

-Our Docker image is derived from the [official Postgres image][] and includes [alpine Linux][] as its OS.
+Our Docker image is derived from the [official PostgreSQL image][official-image] and includes [alpine Linux][] as its OS.

 While the above `run` command will pull the Docker image on demand,